Ex-Johnson aide lambasts UK government over COVID failures - WTMJ

 A mass vaccination campaign that started in December has brought infections and fatalities down sharply, but the government acknowledges it will have to answer serious questions at a future public inquiry.

-He alleged a disastrous series of bad decisions and false assumptions within government in early 2020, saying Johnson initially regarded the virus as “just a scare story.
-He described it as the new swine flu.”
+He alleged a disastrous series of bad decisions and false assumptions within government in early 2020, saying Johnson initially regarded the virus as “just a scare story”

-Cummings said the administration “was not operating on a war footing,” and officials including the prime minister even went on holiday in February 2020.
+“He described it as the new swine flu” and mused about getting injected with the virus on live TV to allay people’s fears, Cummings claimed.

+He said officials, including Johnson, went on vacation in February 2020 and were “literally skiing” as the outbreak grew.

 By March, he said the government was consumed by chaos that Cummings said “seemed like an out-of-control movie.”